|

 coming in from all over the US.
 The business of my

 weaving began in earnest.
+Most

 recently, I find myself creating fabrics to sell at the Burlington Farmer's Market.
+Much of what I've learned

 through the years, I've been